Alpha Mechanical - Cooling & Heating

 “Why does my AC smell musty?”
 Musty smells from an HVAC system typically stem from mold and mildew growth.
 This can be due to various factors like clogged drain lines, dirty air filters, or leaks in the ductwork, all of which create damp environments where these organisms thrive.
 HVAC systems play a crucial role in indoor air quality (IAQ).
 Problems with these systems can significantly impact the air you breathe.
 Poorly maintained or designed HVAC systems can circulate dust, allergens, and pollutants, leading to various health issues.

 Address these issues through cleaning the evaporator coils, replacing the air filter, and scheduling regular maintenance and inspection.
 Consider installing a UV light to help prevent mold and mildew growth.
-Regulating the humidity in your home so that it isn’t too high will also curb moisture and mold buildup and prevent an air conditioner that smells musty.
+Regulating your home's humidity so it isn't too high will also curb moisture and mold buildup; the EPA notes that keeping indoor humidity in check is the most effective way to control mold (EPA mold guide).

 Electrical or Burning Plastic Smell Reasons and Solution